-A – Current trustees are School Governors Joe Guy, former Governors Gareth Antcliff and David Barker and parent Sarah Rowley.
+A – Current trustees are School Governor Joe Guy, former Governor Gareth Antcliff and parents Sarah Rowley and Hayley Kirsop.
 FOM is always looking for new trustees and/or for volunteers.
 If you are interested in helping, please let the school office know.

 Q – Do contributors get to have a say in how the money raised is invested?

 A –The Trustees have discretion to decide how the money will be spent.
 They will take into account requests from the school and suggestions from parents, and make grants in accordance with the Trust’s charitable object.
 As contributions are anonymous and it would be difficult to involve contributors in decision making.
 Of course, the school is always open to dialogue with all parents and carers if they see an unmet need which they believe should be prioritised for investment, but this is not linked to specificcontributions.

 Q – Will we still need to pay for school trips and visits?